Best of Central Asia Tour

 Overnight in a yurt (2 people in a yurt, shared western toilets outside, simple shower)

-In May & October: Chon Kemin – Kochkor
+After 15 September: Chon Kemin – Kochkor

 In the morning we learn how boorsok (deep fried bread, a speciality of Kyrgyzstan) is made and will taste it for breakfast.
 After breakfast, you can walk into the village, observe the life of the local people; or opt for a short horse ride into the surrounding hills.
 We will also have a chance to watch a match of Kok Boru – a traditional spectacle of horsemanship.
 After lunch, we drive about two hours through the mountains to the village of Kochkor.
 Before dinner, you can see a demonstration of how shyrdak, traditional felt carpets, are made.
 Dinner in a family guesthouse and overnight in a simple hotel.